Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 With the trail hand open drill, your flat trail hand will rest against the side of the grip and push the club through the impact position.

-This trail hand positioning will help improve any issues with flipping the wrist, as this will be impossible to do from this position.
+This trail hand positioning will help improve any issues with flipping the wrist, as it is impossible to do from this position.

-When you determine if your wrist issues are a bigger problem with the trail or the lead wrist, you can start using HackMotion audio feedback to correct the issue.
+When you determine whether your wrist issues are more severe on the trail or the lead wrist, you can start using HackMotion feedback to correct them.

 Set a range for the wrist position, and make sure you can hear the sound played by the HackMotion during your entire backswing and downswing.

-The audio feedback works in real-time, making it much easier to pinpoint the exact location where things go wrong in your golf swing.
+The audio feedback works in real time, making it much easier to pinpoint the exact location where your golf swing goes wrong.

 Motorcycle Drill